 Before you go for surgery, you will meet with your surgeon to talk about the procedure.
 At this time, you can ask any questions and discuss any concerns you may have.
-After you have discussed all the details with the surgeon, you will sign a consent form that says that the doctor can do the surgery.
+Your surgeon can give you an idea of how your body will look and work after surgery.
+After you have discussed all the details with the surgeon, you will sign a consent form that says that the surgeon can do the surgery.

 You will also meet with the anesthesiologist.
-This is the provider who will give you general anesthesia, the medicine that puts you to sleep so that you won't feel any pain during surgery.
+This is the provider who will give you the medicine that puts you to sleep (called general anesthesia) so that you won't feel any pain during surgery.
 He or she also monitors you during surgery to keep you safe.
 He or she will ask about your medical history and your medicines.

 What to expect during surgery